mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-09-Password-Policy-and-Account-Lockout-Hardening/README.md

 Validated values included:

 - Complexity enabled
-- Minimum password length set to `12`
+- Minimum password length of `12`
-- Password history count set to `5`
+- Password history count of `5`
-- Maximum password age set to `90 days`
+- Maximum password age of `90 days`
+- Minimum password age of `1 day`
-- Lockout threshold set to `5`
+- Lockout threshold of `5`
-- Lockout duration set to `15 minutes`
+- Lockout duration of `15 minutes`
-- Lockout observation window set to `15 minutes`
+- Lockout observation window of `15 minutes`
+- Reversible encryption disabled

-This confirmed that the domain was using the configured policy values.
+This confirmed that Active Directory was reporting the intended default domain policy values.

 ---

-### 7. Test User Prepared
+### 7. Prepared the Test User

-The Kevin Carter account was reviewed in Active Directory Users and Computers before lockout testing.
+Kevin Carter's account was reviewed in Active Directory Users and Computers before testing.

 ![Test user ready](screenshots/lab-09-07-test-user-ready.png)

-This confirmed the test identity was available for real sign-in validation.
+This confirmed that the standard user account was available for the lockout test.

 ---

-### 8. Account Lockout Triggered from Client Workstation
+### 8. Triggered the Account Lockout

-Kevin Carter was used on `MRTG-CLIENT-01`.
+Repeated incorrect passwords were entered for Kevin Carter on `MRTG-CLIENT-01`.

-An incorrect password was entered repeatedly until the lockout threshold was reached.
+Testing continued until the configured threshold was reached.

 ![Account lockout triggered](screenshots/lab-09-08-account-lockout-triggered.png)

-The sign-in screen displayed the lockout message, confirming that the policy was enforced from the user side.
+The client displayed an account-lockout message, confirming enforcement from the user's perspective.

 ---

-### 9. Locked Account Verified from Administrator Side
+### 9. Verified the Locked Account

-The locked account state was verified from PowerShell on `MRTG-DC01`.
+The locked state was reviewed from an administrative PowerShell session on `MRTG-DC01`.

 Command used: